rlutz1/CS357_Project_PacMan/README.md

 + on all lives lost (lives == 0) game over and reset the board
 + implement the cherries--keep collision detection turn off and onable so that i can keep it on for a counter.
 + move how to draw each element of board into the element itself. each gets a draw method--itself -> Picture
++ encap update functions within each element--update main just turns into each update function being called on board, player, ghosts, etc as needed. can legit be id but move it.

 ## base requirements